LT-Intro-To-AI-SY2425/a2-movie-chatbot-AAntanovich1/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+    The hardest part of my coding process was figuring out all of the code errors given to me when I would run the the code in the terminal.

 2. Explain how you could use the match function for extracting information from a movie database.

+    For the exctraction of information from a movie database I could use the match function by matching the name of a movie's string to the list of movies that I have stored in a list function which is all ran by a while loop that is ocnstnatly ran.